There is one surefire way to reduce the stress of holiday cooking: stick to what you know.

 3. Listen to your thoughts and emotions before eating.

-Let’s be realistic, you probably won’t all of a sudden learn how to eat mindfully over the holidays.
-It takes practice and time to understand why you are eating.
-But starting to see food and eating in a different light and feeling less doomed to over eat can make the holidays a lot more enjoyable.
+Let’s be realistic, you probably won’t all-of-a-sudden learn how to eat mindfully over the holidays.
+It takes practice and time to understand why you are eating when not hungry (or full).
+But starting to see food and eating in a different light and feeling less doomed to overeat can make the holidays a lot more enjoyable.

 Make that recipe again and again